Why Hire an Executive Career Coach: 5 Benefits

-There are so many types of coaches and coaching models out there, it can often be confusing to know why you would want to hire a coach.
+There are so many types of coaches and coaching models out there, it can often be confusing to know why you would want to hire a coach and to understand what results you can achieve.

 This comes from personal experience, both as a coach and as a coachee (meaning I have my own coaches…. yes, that’s plural.
 I have 3 at the moment)!